raimandabishek/Optical-Character-Recognition/README.md

 **#Steps to run**

 1. Set up the development environment
+    [ Create a virtual env (python -m venv env) ] - so all the libraries and packages can be stored in the virtual environment
-2. Install pytesseract in your system and add the path of the installation to the system environment variables
+3. Install pytesseract in your system and add the path of the installation to the system environment variables
-3. Install all the required libraries and packages
+4. Install all the required libraries and packages
-4. Run the app.py code
+5. Run the app.py code